-Exhibit number Description 1.1 Form of Underwriting Agreement (including form of Lock-Up Agreement) 2.1 Amended and Restated Contribution Agreement 3.1 Certificate of Limited Partnership of Rattler Midstream Partners LP 3.2 Form of First Amended and Restated Agreement of Limited Partnership of Rattler Midstream Partners LP (included as Appendix A in the prospectus included in this Registration Statement) 3.3 Certificate of Formation of Rattler Midstream LLC (formerly White Fang Energy LLC) 3.4 Certificate of Amendment to the Certificate of Formation of Rattler Midstream LLC (formerly White Fang Energy LLC) 3.5 Form of First Amended and Restated Limited Liability Company Agreement of Rattler Midstream LLC (included as Appendix B in the prospectus included in this Registration Statement) 3.6 Certificate of Formation of Rattler Midstream GP LLC 3.7 Form of First Amended and Restated Limited Liability Company Agreement of Rattler Midstream GP LLC 5.1 Opinion of Akin Gump Strauss Hauer & Feld LLP as to the legality of the securities being registered 10.1# Form of Rattler Midstream Partners LP 2018 Long-Term Incentive Plan 10.2 Form of Operational Services and Secondment Agreement 10.3 Form of Rattler LLC Credit Agreement 10.4 Gas Gathering and Compression Agreement 10.5 Crude Oil Gathering Agreement 10.6 Produced and Flowback Water Gathering and Disposal Agreement 10.7 Fresh Water Purchase and Services Agreement 10.8 Form of Exchange Agreement 10.9 Form of Registration Rights Agreement 10.10# Form of Indemnification Agreement 10.11 Form of Tax Sharing Agreement 10.12 Form of Equity Purchase Agreement 10.13# Form of Phantom Unit Agreement 21.1 List of Subsidiaries of Rattler Midstream Partners LP 23.1 Consent of Grant Thornton LLP 23.2 Consent of Grant Thornton LLP 23.3 Consent of Grant Thornton LLP 23.4 Consent of Akin Gump Strauss Hauer & Feld LLP (contained in Exhibit 5.1) 23.5 Consent of Director Nominee, Laurie H. Argo 23.6 Consent of Director Nominee, Arturo Vivar 23.7 Consent of Director Nominee, Steven E. West 24.1 Powers of Attorney (contained on the signature page to this Registration Statement)
+Exhibit number Description 1.1 Form of Underwriting Agreement (including form of Lock-Up Agreement) 3.1 Certificate of Limited Partnership of Rattler Midstream Partners LP 3.2 Form of First Amended and Restated Agreement of Limited Partnership of Rattler Midstream Partners LP (included as Appendix A in the prospectus included in this Registration Statement) 3.3 Certificate of Formation of Rattler Midstream LLC (formerly White Fang Energy LLC) 3.4 Certificate of Amendment to the Certificate of Formation of Rattler Midstream LLC (formerly White Fang Energy LLC) 3.5 Form of First Amended and Restated Limited Liability Company Agreement of Rattler Midstream LLC (included as Appendix B in the prospectus included in this Registration Statement) 3.6 Certificate of Formation of Rattler Midstream GP LLC 3.7 Form of First Amended and Restated Limited Liability Company Agreement of Rattler Midstream GP LLC 5.1 Opinion of Akin Gump Strauss Hauer & Feld LLP as to the legality of the securities being registered 10.1# Form of Rattler Midstream Partners LP 2018 Long-Term Incentive Plan 10.2 Form of Operational Services and Secondment Agreement 10.3 Form of Rattler LLC Credit Agreement 10.4 Gas Gathering and Compression Agreement 10.5 Crude Oil Gathering Agreement 10.6 Produced and Flowback Water Gathering and Disposal Agreement 10.7 Fresh Water Purchase and Services Agreement 10.8 Form of Exchange Agreement 10.9 Form of Registration Rights Agreement 10.10# Form of Indemnification Agreement 10.11 Form of Tax Sharing Agreement 10.12 Form of Equity Purchase Agreement 10.13# Form of Phantom Unit Agreement 21.1 List of Subsidiaries of Rattler Midstream Partners LP 23.1 Consent of Grant Thornton LLP 23.2 Consent of Grant Thornton LLP 23.3 Consent of Akin Gump Strauss Hauer & Feld LLP (contained in Exhibit 5.1) 23.4 Consent of Director Nominee 24.1 Powers of Attorney (contained on the signature page to this Registration Statement)

 To be filed by amendment.
-Previously filed.
-Compensatory plan, contract or arrangement. #
+Compensatory plan, contract or arrangement.